mekanii/ESU/README.md

 - VDS=72V

 It provides a detailed view of the waveform characteristics and performance metrics associated with the Pure Cut process, highlighting the key features and behavior of the HF Switch signal during this operation.
-<br>For duty cycle levels ranging from 20 to 180, demonstrates similar Waveform frequency, indicating consistent performance across these duty cycle settings.
+<br>For discrete levels ranging from 20 to 180, demonstrates similar Waveform frequency, indicating consistent performance across these duty cycle settings.

 > [!NOTE]
 > 400kHz PWM signal utilize a discrete resolution of 200 levels.
-Therefore, all references to **duty cycle** in this context should be understood as discrete levels rather than percentages.

 <!-- <p align="center">
   <img src="pic/PWM/Wave-pure-cut-driver-mosfet.png" alt="Wave-pure-cut-driver-mosfet">